ABSTRACT

 Our conscious experience does not emerge fully formed from a singular mechanism—it is the product of layered, emergent processes, most of which operate outside the reach of direct cognition.

-The challenge with subcognosis is that it operates beyond the control of the conscious experience.
+The challenge with subcognosis is that it operates beyond the control of the direct conscious experience.
 By the time we become aware of thoughts, emotions, or impulses, they have already been shaped by a hidden architecture of unconscious processes.

 These processes: